microsoft/opensource-management-portal/features/sudo/sudo.md

 There is an environmental off-switch enabled that can turn off sudo, allowing for testing as a regular user in local environments.
 That env variable name is `DEBUG_GITHUB_ORG_SUDO_OFF`.

+# portal sudo

+Portal sudo applies sudo for all organizations configured within the application.
+Used by system administrators typically.

+The original design was to use the sudo configuration from the first/primary GitHub org that was configured in the environment.

+## Feature flag: FEATURE_FLAG_ALLOW_PORTAL_SUDO

+> This feature is not on by default.

+To opt in to the feature, set the value to `1`.

+## Configuration: providerName

+Can be:

+- `primaryorg` (default): use the sudo configuration from the primary/first-configured org
+- `none` or '': no portal-wide sudo
+- `securitygroup`: use a security group to determine if a linked user is a portal administrator

+For the security group provider, configuration should set `SUDO_PORTAL_SECURITY_GROUP_ID` to the security group ID to use.

+## Debug flags

+Two environment variables designed for development work exist:

+- `DEBUG_GITHUB_PORTAL_SUDO_OFF`: set to `1` to turn off portal sudo
+- `DEBUG_GITHUB_PORTAL_SUDO_FORCE`: set to `1` to turn portal sudo on for ALL users